Shahzirin/mongodb-flask/README.md

 # mongodb-flask

-Flask application using mongodb atlas as database
+**Flask application using mongodb atlas as database**

-Run venv
-python test1.py
+python test1.py --> to run application